seiya1223/techcasestudies/_posts/2016-12-16-Kompis-Sverige.md

 **Notifications (every 60 minutes)**

 Once a profile has been registered in the system and been given a date for a meeting, a text message (SMS) will be sent, detailing the time and place.
-The profile is also able to respond to the text, allowing the profile to notify the system if he/she is unavailable.
+The interviewed profile is also able to respond to the text, allowing the profile to notify the system if he/she is unavailable.
 The profile owner will then be able to respond accordingly.

 This Azure Function has the responsibility to send these text messages on the same day that the meetings will occur.
 These text messages are delivered through [46elks](https://46elks.com/) SMS service and their REST API.
 The Azure Function issues simple HTTP requests to perform the operations, as such: